 Investors should appreciate that, as a result of evolutions in law or practice, the eventual tax consequences may be different from what is stated below.
+The tax legislation of the investor's country of residence may have an impact on the income received from the Shares.

-This summary does not purport to address all tax consequences of the ownership and disposal of ordinary shares or ADSs, and does not take into account the specific circumstances of particular investors, some of which may be subject to special rules, or the tax laws of any country other than Belgium.
+This summary does not purport to address all tax consequences of investment in, the ownership and disposal of ordinary shares or ADSs, and does not take into account the specific circumstances of particular investors, some of which may be subject to special rules, or the tax laws of any country other than Belgium.
 This summary does not describe the tax treatment of investors that are subject to special rules, such as banks, insurance companies, collective investment undertakings, dealers in securities or currencies, persons that hold, or will hold, ordinary shares or ADSs as a position in a straddle, share-repurchase transaction, conversion transactions, synthetic security or other integrated financial transactions.
+This summary does not address the tax regime applicable to ordinary shares or ADSs held by Belgian tax residents through a fixed base or a permanent establishment situated outside Belgium.
 This summary does not address the local taxes that may be due in connection with an investment in shares, other than the additional municipal taxes which generally vary between 0% and 9% of the investor's income tax liability in Belgium.